volkanceylan/serenity-gelistirici-kilavuzu/tutorials/movies/creating_movie_table.md

 # *Movie (Film)* Tablosunun Oluşturulması

 Filmlerin bir listesini saklamak için bir *Movie* tablosuna ihtiyacımız var.
 Bu tabloyu eski usül teknikleri kullanarak, SQL Management Studio ile manuel oluşturabilirdik.
-Fakat bizim tercihimiz, *Fluent Migrator* kitaplığından faydalanarak *migration (göç?)* yapısında oluşturmak:
+Fakat bizim tercihimiz, *Fluent Migrator* kitaplığından faydalanarak *migration (göç)* yapısında oluşturmak:

 > Fluent Migrator is a migration framework for .NET much like Ruby on Rails Migrations.
 Migrations are a structured way to alter your database schema and are an alternative to creating lots of sql scripts that have to be run manually by every developer involved.
 Migrations solve the problem of evolving a database schema for multiple databases (for example, the developer’s local database, the test database and the production database).
 Database schema changes are described in classes written in C# that can be checked into a version control system.